Kourosh-Davoudi/copy/README.md

 ## The warm-up activity

 Leaning outcomes highlights:
-- using command line argument
+- using command line arguments
 - file operations

 **Problem:** Write a program to get the two file name as command-line arguments and create/copy the first file contents to the second file.
 The name of the program is mycp.cpp, so the execution should be like: